Geraldo Perdomo Preview, Player Props: Diamondbacks vs. Rockies

 - The 7.1 strikeouts per nine innings compiled by the Rockies pitching staff ranks last in the league.

-- The Rockies have the last-ranked team ERA among all MLB pitching staffs (5.66).
+- The Rockies' 5.62 team ERA ranks 29th across all MLB pitching staffs.

-- The Rockies surrender the second-most home runs in baseball (200 total, 1.5 per game).
+- The Rockies give up the second-most home runs in baseball (200 total, 1.4 per game).

-- Lambert gets the start for the Rockies, his 10th of the season.
-He is 3-5 with a 4.95 ERA and 64 strikeouts in 76 1/3 innings pitched.
+- Flexen (1-6) gets the starting nod for the Rockies in his 12th start of the season.
+He has a 6.89 ERA in 78 1/3 innings pitched, with 57 strikeouts.

-- His last appearance came on Wednesday against the Atlanta Braves, when the right-hander tossed five innings, surrendering three earned runs while giving up nine hits.
+- In his most recent appearance on Saturday, the right-hander threw 5 2/3 innings against the Toronto Blue Jays, giving up four earned runs while surrendering seven hits.

+- The 29-year-old has a 6.89 ERA and 6.5 strikeouts per nine innings in 24 games this season, while giving up a batting average of .320 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.